The Ultimate Guide to Mobile Device Management

 What is EMM (enterprise mobility management)?

-The term enterprise mobility management (EMM) represents managing both mobile devices and the content on them.
+The term enterprise mobility management (EMM) represents managing mobile devices and the applications and content on those devices.
 EMM includes mobile device management (MDM), mobile application management (MAM), and mobile content management (MCM).
 Importantly, EMM also includes the ability to manage both company-owned and employee-owned phones.
 Together, these changes helped businesses accommodate highly mobile employees.

 What is UEM (unified endpoint management)?